pingcap/tidb-operator/en/deploy-on-gcp-gke.md

         * 3 n1-standard-16 instances for TiDB
         * 3 n1-standard-2 instances for monitor

-        The production setup, as listed above, requires at least 91 CPUs which exceed the default CPU quota of a GCP project.
+        The production setup, as listed above, requires at least 91 CPUs, which exceed the default CPU quota of a GCP project.
 To increase your project's quota, follow these [instructions](https://cloud.google.com/compute/quotas).
 You need more CPUs if you need to scale out.

     > **Note:**
     >